hariharanr8/Student-Course-Analysis/README.md

 - <a href="Student Personal Details.xlsx">Dataset(student personal details)</a>
 - <a href="https://github.com/hariharanr8/Student-Course-Analysis/blob/main/project1(student%20course%20report).pbix">Dashboard</a>

+these are the textfile(SD2021-SD2022-SD2023)contains comprehensive student course details, including unique IDs, names, contact information, courses enrolled, enrollment dates, and fees.
+This data will be imported into Power BI, enabling effective data manipulation and visualization.
+Using this, dashboards can be created to analyze metrics such as course popularity, enrollment trends, and total revenue.
+Power BI's features like slicers, charts, and tables can help present these insights in an interactive format for better decision-making."Files are <a href="Student Personal Details.xlsx">2021</a> , <a href="Student Personal Details.xlsx">2022</a> , <a href="Student Personal Details.xlsx">2023</a>

 ## Process
 ### Step 1: Data Acquisition
 Gather comprehensive data from institutional records and online systems, ensuring inclusion of key attributes such as: